pyrddlgym-project/pyRDDLGym/docs/gurobi.rst

 Running the Basic Example
 -------------------

-The basic example provided in pyRDDLGym-gurobi will run the Gurobi planner on a domain and instance of your choosing.
+The basic example provided in pyRDDLGym-gurobi will run GurobiPlan on a domain and instance of your choosing.
 To run this, navigate to the install directory of pyRDDLGym-gurobi, and run:

 .. code-block:: shell